The Everglades: Joanie’s Blue Crabs, 60 Miles from Civilization

 I’ll be honest.
 Joanie Griffin’s eatery isn’t the best restaurant in Florida.
 You can eat tastier meals a few miles away in Everglades City.
 And you can eat gourmet dinners in Naples and Miami.

 But when I can, I choose Joanie’s.
-With so much of Florida a little generic these days, it’s always a treat to find an old-fashioned Everglades joint still thriving, unchanged, exactly the way I remembered it from my last visit: dimly lit, air conditioned by the breeze blowing through the open window, a waitress wearing her hair in a beehive who calls me honey.
+It’s always a treat to find an old-fashioned Everglades joint still thriving, unchanged, exactly the way I remembered it from my last visit: dimly lit, air conditioned by the breeze blowing through the open window, a waitress wearing her hair in a beehive who calls me honey.
 At Joanie’s, housed in the oldest standing building in the Everglades, I would be disappointed if the floorboards didn’t creak.

 Of course, it’s where Joanie holds court.
 Born in Florida in 1939, Joanie practically grew up in the Everglades fishing and hunting with her late husband.
 She’s Southern, warm, and often barefoot.
 But if you complain about her vittles, or how slow they show up on the table, you may encounter an edge.
 “If you want fast food, mister,’’ she tells an abrasive customer, “ya’ll better go to Miami.’’Miam-maw, which is how old-timers like Joanie pronounce it, is 60 miles and a half-century away.